sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

 ### ARM / ARM64 support

-Running Sourcegraph on ARM / ARM64 images is not supported for production deployments.
+Running Sourcegraph on ARM / ARM64 images is not supported for production deployments at this time.

 ---